aptech/docs/docs/CR-spTrTDense.rst

    y = s'*d;

-However, spTrTDense will be more efficient.
+However, :func:`spTrTDense` will be more efficient.

 .. seealso:: Functions :func:`spTScalar`